Browser monitoring's Summary page summarizes the real-user browser performance of your app. Use the Summary page to:

 To view a summary of browser performance for an app:

-- Go to one.newrelic.com, click Browser, and select an app from the Browser index.
+- Alternatively, go to one.newrelic.com, click Browser, and select an app from the Browser index.

 - From the app's Summary page, use standard New Relic page functions to drill down into detailed information.

-one.newrelic.com > Browser > (select an app) > Summary: After you select an application from the New Relic Browser apps index, the Summary page shows a summary of browser performance for that app.
+one.newrelic.com > Browser > (select an app) > Summary: After you select an application from the browser apps index, the Summary page shows a summary of browser performance for that app.

 The Summary page includes: